syncfusion-content/blazor-docs/blazor/blazor-playground/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Playground | Syncfusion
-description: Syncfusion Blazor Playground is a powerful online code editor for building and editing Blazor components easily.
+description: Explore real-time Blazor component development with Syncfusion Blazor Playground.
+Write, edit, compile, and share effortlessly in your browser!
 platform: Blazor
 component: Common
 documentation: ug
 ---

+Syncfusion provides an option to render a blazor components using [Blazor Playground](https://blazorplayground.syncfusion.com/).
+Playground offers a platform where developers can write, visualize, and experiment with Blazor components using C# and Razor syntax.
+The code compilation utilizes WebAssembly technology which gives a performance that closely resembles native execution.

 # Getting Started with Blazor playground

 This section briefly explains about how to use the blazor playground.